akka/akka/akka-docs-dev/rst/scala/stream-rate.rst

 .. includecode:: code/docs/stream/StreamBuffersRateSpec.scala#materializer-buffer

-If buffer size needs to be set for segments of a Flow only, it is possible by defining a ``section()``:
+If buffer size needs to be set for segments of a :class:`Flow` only, it is possible by defining a separate :class:`Flow` with these attributes:

 .. includecode:: code/docs/stream/StreamBuffersRateSpec.scala#section-buffer